Close-up macro photograph of a tropical leaf

 Evolving Practice

 My understanding of educational technology has undergone the most visible shift.
 I entered this program viewing technology primarily as a practical tool: useful when available, worked around when not.
-I emerged with a far more critical and intentional lens.
-I now know what to look for when exploring or evaluating a new tool, and I ask different questions than I used to.
-Rather than simply asking whether a tool works, I ask who it works for, who it might exclude, and whether it upholds the conditions of autonomy, safety, and equity that I believe are essential to learning.
+I am graduating with a more critical and intentional lens.
+I now know what to look for when evaluating a new tool, and I ask fundamentally different questions than I used to.
+Rather than asking whether a tool works, I ask who it works for, who it might exclude, and whether it upholds the conditions of autonomy, safety, and equity that are essential to meaningful learning.

-This shift was not abstract.
-It was shaped by the realities of my practice, where many learners access services on a smartphone with limited data, where Microsoft Word is inaccessible without a paid license, and where AI-driven resume screening tools can automate discrimination against the very people I am trying to support.
+The realities of my practice shaped this shift: many learners access services on smartphones with limited data, software licenses create barriers before a single lesson begins, and AI-driven screening tools can automate discrimination against the learners I am trying to support.
 Technology, I have come to understand, is never neutral.
-It either opens doors or closes them, and it is my responsibility as an educator and designer to know the difference.
+It either opens doors or closes them, and it is the responsibility of every educator and designer to know the difference.

 Designing for Diverse Learners

 The most meaningful growth I experienced throughout this program was in my understanding of Universal Design for Learning.
 I entered knowing that good design should be flexible and inclusive.
-I now know how to build that flexibility in deliberately, from the very beginning of the design process.
-Multiple means of representation, multiple pathways to engagement, and multiple options for demonstrating learning are no longer abstract principles for me; they are practical tools I reach for when making real design decisions.
+I now know how to deliberately build that flexibility from the very beginning of the design process.
+Multiple means of representation, multiple pathways to engagement, and multiple options for demonstrating learning are practical tools to incorporate when making design decisions.

-I have also developed a deeper understanding of what accessibility truly means.
-It goes far beyond physical accommodations or technical compliance with guidelines.
-It encompasses language, cognitive load, digital literacy, and the psychological safety required to make mistakes and keep going.
-Designing for diverse learners means designing for the full range of human experience that learners bring into the room, including trauma, systemic barriers, and the enormous cognitive weight of navigating difficult circumstances while simultaneously trying to learn.
+I have also developed a deeper understanding of what accessibility truly encompasses.
+It extends far beyond physical accommodations or technical compliance with guidelines.
+It encompasses language, cognitive load, digital literacy, and the psychological safety required to make mistakes, ask questions, and engage authentically with challenging material.
+Designing for diverse learners means designing for the full range of human experience that people bring into the room, including the weight of systemic barriers, trauma, and the enormous cognitive demands of navigating difficult circumstances while simultaneously trying to learn.

 Professional Identity